“Winter

 Cement Association (PCA), NRMCA and ACI International have developed the following guidelines to help minimize scaling.

-1. Use an air-entrained, low water/cement ratio (0.45 or less w/c, as delivered), moderate slump concrete (not exceeding
+ratio (0.45 or less w/c, as delivered), moderate slump concrete (not exceeding 5 inches) with a 28-day compressive strength

-when absolutely necessary, do not retemper concrete before placement.
+potential of at least 4000 psi.
+Except when absolutely necessary, do not retemper concrete before placement.

 2. Avoid finishing practices that reduce or eliminate the air-entrained voids in the wearing surface layer, or that